Ranshen1209/Ranshen-s-backupFonts/README.md

 #### Notes

 1. Considering the size and time required for backup, the script does not extract the *super* and *cust* partitions, so re-flashing the official firmware package may be necessary if required.

+### How to Adapt for Other Models

+---

+1. Connect to the device needing adaptation via `adb shell`.
+2. Obtain `su` (superuser) permissions.
+3. Run `ls /dev/block/bootdevice/by-name/`.
+4. Modify the partitions in *extract_images.bat* based on the output.